alanKhosro/eGo/README.md

 - [Effective Go](golang.org/doc/effective_go.html): After reading this booklet, whenver you need to learn more, effective Go is an effective source.
 - [Go Standard Packages](godoc.org/-/go): Go's documentation for standard packages is developed to show how Go works in practice.
 After you advanced a little, use this source as an ultimate learning resource.

-*BTW: This booklet is in progress.
-If you would like to participate email me alan.khosro at gmail.*

 ******************
 ## Hello World